-Development Plans for CTX-009
+Development Strategy for CTX-009

-Our development strategy is to develop CTX-009 in all of the indications in which patients have a need for effective and novel therapeutic agents and data that supports the potential therapeutic benefit of CTX-009.
-We chose BTC as our lead indication due to a number of factors, including CTX-009 activity observed in the Phase 1b and in the ongoing Phase 2 clinical studies, lack of effective therapies for this patient population, and the potential for a straight-forward regulatory route to approval.
+Our development strategy is to develop CTX-009 in all of the indications in which patients have a need for effective and novel therapeutic agents and data supports the potential therapeutic benefit of CTX-009.
+We chose BTC as our lead indication based on activity observed in the Phase 1b and Phase 2 studies, lack of effective therapies for this patient population and the potential for a straight-forward regulatory route to approval.